 The broadest category of noodles, wheat noodles are made with some form of wheat flour, water, and sometimes egg, salt or other additives, such as lye-water (alkaline).
 Wheat-based noodles are loosely referred to in Chinese cookery as "mien" (though there are many different names depending on language and dialect throughout Asia).
 Despite their common ingredients they vary in taste, texture and, most importantly, jiao jing, or "chew power" in Mandarin.

-Soft noodles you can sink your teeth into, turned yellow by an alkaline salt added to the dough.
-Heavy, robust sauces cling to the thick noodles, which are well-suited for big, chunky ingredients like beef and vegetables.
+These are soft noodles you can sink your teeth into, turned yellow by an alkaline salt added to the dough.
+Heavy, robust sauces can cling to the thick strands, which are well-suited for big, chunky ingredients like beef and vegetables.

 Shape: Sold both fresh and dried.
 The noodles are round and long, over a foot in length.
 They look like thick Italian spaghetti but with a more yellow hue.